Knowledge Base

 To find broadcast and on demand programmes, open Search from the Home Screen or by pressing SEARCH on your short-model remote.

-Enter a programme’s name using the on-screen keyboard and suggestions will appear as you type.
-To view the results, highlight a suggestion or your search term and press OK.
+Enter a programme’s name using the on-screen keyboard.
+Search is not case sensitive.
+As you type, suggestions will appear below your search term.
+To view results, highlight your selection and press OK.

 Recent Searches